holland-backup/holland/docs/source/config.rst

     Defines where the plugins can be found.
 This can be a comma-separated list but usually does not need to be modified.
 For most installations, this will usually be ``/usr/share/holland/plugins``.

+.. deprecated:: 1.0.8

+    This option is no longer required and can be ommitted.

 .. _holland-config-backup_directory: